 Merging the Grade DataFrames

 To start with the merging, we’re going to work with the roster DataFrame and the homework exam grades DataFrame.
-Both of these, their indices—for the roster, it’s
+Both of these, their indices—so for the roster, it’s

 NetID and for the homework exam grades, it’s